|

 SOYBEANS:

-Soybean futures are 4 to 5 cents higher at midday with mixed product action
+Soybean futures are 2 to 3 cents lower with product action softening during

 WHEAT: